 Every child is an artist.
 The problem is how to remain an artist once we grow up. – Pablo Picasso

 From a young age, I was drawn to expressive forms of art.
 Whether it was orating a story or drawing vivid images, I created art.
-My eye on life has always been somewhat askew and it is now part of how I visually express myself.
+My eye on life has always been somewhat unique and it is now part of how I visually express myself.
+I live in both the right and left brain, which can be seen in the varying forms of art I create.
+Many of my abstract paintings will express the more creative side of my mind, but my organized logical processing is often reflected in my structured tech-art.
+It’s within these two dynamics that I try to find a balance of aesthetics that compliment each other.
 Over the years, my style has continued to evolve.
-I have always been drawn towards more gestural and bold non-representational images to express feelings or images.
+However, I have always been drawn towards more gestural and bold non-representational images to express feelings or images I see.

 All true artists, whether they know it or not, create from a place of no-mind, from inner stillness. – Eckhart Tolle

-I am usually working on several bodies of work concurrently.
-I have always felt that the organized chaos of my life has provided me with creative innovation.
-My works are usually multi-media ranging from oils, acrylics, collage, metals, to recyclable tech art.
+I am usually working on several bodies of work concurrently or fluctuate between series and mediums.
+The organized chaos of my life provides me with creative innovation.
+My works are usually multi-media ranging from oils, acrylics, collage, metals, to recyclable tech art, as well as pastels.
 I have no limitations or standard tools in creating artwork.
 Each piece varies based on the individual expression and moment of creation.
 However, I try to incorporate a use of layering in each work to help create a more dynamic image.
+I also find my optimism and humor resonate in the images I create.
 Even though I consider my artwork to be non-representational, there’s no question that imagery appears in my work.

 Creativity is allowing yourself to make mistakes.
 Art is knowing which ones to keep. – Scott Adams